vtex-apps/io-documentation/docs/en/Recipes/layout/building-a-product-details-page.md

     }
   }
 }
-​

 ```

-​
-As you can see, in its `store.product` children, it defines 5 blocks, the first two being `flex-layout.row`.
+As you can verify, the `store.product` children define 5 blocks, the first two being `flex-layout.row`.

-​
+### Breadcrumb

-The first row is just the breadcrumb and you can see it here:
+The first row is declaring just the [breadcrumb](https://vtex.io/docs/components/all/vtex.breadcrumb/) and you can see it here:

 ![](https://i.ibb.co/ZhNry22/image.png)

-Its related block:
-​
 ```
 "flex-layout.row#product-breadcrumb": {
     "props": {